-What is the difference between an HR coordinator and an HR generalist?
+What is the difference HR coordinator and an HR generalist?

-While both positions have a broad range of responsibilities, an HR generalist can also take supervisory roles.
-An HR coordinator takes on administrative duties that ensure each process is fast and effective.
+While both positions have a broad range of responsibilities, an HR generalist takes supervisory roles.
+While an HR coordinator takes on administrative duties that ensure each process is fast and effective.
 Coordinators also serve as the middle person between employees and insurance providers.

 How do I prepare for an HR Coordinator interview?

-Like any other interview, you need to be confident in your skills.
-For an HR coordinator interview specifically, you should make it clear that you're aware of the broad scope of duties that the job entails.
-Don't ignore the job description since it can provide valuable information about what to focus on during the interview.
+Like any other interview, you need to become confident in your skills.
+For an HR coordinator interview, you should make it clear that you’re aware of the broad scope of duties that the job entails.
+Don’t ignore the job description since it can provide valuable information about what to focus on during the interview preparation.

 What level is an HR coordinator?

-HR coordinator is usually an entry-level position, although there are cases where the position gravitates more towards the mid-level.
-It's a perfect position for anyone who wants to learn about human resources quickly through practice.
+HR coordinator is an entry-level position, although there are cases where the position gravitates more toward the mid-level.
+It’s a perfect position for anyone who wants to learn about human resources through practice.